weenachuangkud/FastCast2/README.md

 FastCast2 is an open-source project, and contributions from the community are welcome. <br />
 Read more on [FastCast2 devforum](https://devforum.roblox.com/t/fastcast2-an-improved-version-of-fastcast-with-parallel-scripting-more-extensions-and-statically-typed/4093890)

+---
+# Installation guide(Normal, Recommended)
+1. Go to [Releases](https://github.com/weenachuangkud/FastCast2/releases) and then Install the .rbxm from the latest release
+2. Open Roblox Studio, and open any project
+3. Go to File->Import Roblox Model
+4. After installation, FastCast2 will appear in your workspace
+5. Drag it into ReplicatedStorage

+# Installation guide(Rojo)
+1.

 ### Get started with the [FastCast2 documentation](https://weenachuangkud.github.io/FastCast2/)